Rust for real

 Can your experience in the Rust ecosystem be useful to other professionals?
 Can you share some insight on the adoption of Rust in your project?
 Do you like to share the good and the pain points about Rust in the project you are working on?
 Submit a talk to RustLab!

-You have time until March 25 00:00 UTC to submit an abstract to the first edition of RustLab that will be held in Florence on June, Friday 28 and Saturday 29, 2019.
+You have time until April 1 23:00 UTC (extended form March 24) to submit an abstract to the first edition of RustLab that will be held in Florence on June, Friday 28 and Saturday 29, 2019.

 Send your proposal